Vintage Map Lampshade

-And admire your unique lamp shade that brings back fond memories.
+Admire your unique lamp shade that brings back fond memories of a special trip.

-If you make one of these, what map would be on yours?
+If you make one of these, what map would be on your’s?
 Your home state?
 The place you were born?
 Where your family’s heritage resides?
 Or something completely different?
-I would love to hear from you.
+I would love to hear your ideas.